Xyber-Labs/EchoBot/README.md

 1.  **Host Directory**: All media is stored in `{PROJECT_ROOT}/app/media` on your local machine.
 2.  **Container Mount**: This directory is mounted to `/app/media` in the container.
 3.  **Path Conversion**: The application provides helper functions to convert between host and container paths, ensuring seamless integration with OBS.

+## Contributing
+Want to contribute?
+Great!
+Here's how:
+1. Fork the repository
+2. Create your feature branch
+3. Make your changes
+4. Submit a pull request
+Please include your Solana wallet address in your PR description.

 ## 🐛 Troubleshooting